trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. warning:: if you log into a stealth session, do not save any data to your home directory as it will be destroyed at logout.
 If your intent is to safely interact with a
    PC-BSD® system while retaining the data in your home directory, use :ref:`PersonaCrypt` instead.

+**Display available users:** by default, the list of available users is displayed in the login screen.
+To hide this list and force the user to input their username, uncheck this box.
+For security reasons, the Login Manager will refuse logins from the *root* and *toor* accounts.

+**Allow Valid Users with UID under 1000:** check this box if you have imported existing users with a UID under 1000, for example from a Solaris NIS server.
+Checking this box will activate the "Additional Excluded Users" field.

 **Figure 8.6d: Logging Into a Stealth Session**